Magyartanulas/magyartanulas.github.io/Section8.md

 Here are some examples:

-* Álmodtam egy világot magamnak, itt állok a kapui előtt.
+* Álmodtam egy világot magamnak, itt állok a kapui előtt. - (I dreamt a world for myslef, here I stand infront of its gates.)
-* A Csend Hangja.
+* A Csend Hangja. - (
-* Take examples from memrise.

-*Talk about dropping of accusative after a possessive.*
+* Az időnk mint a tenger. - (Our time is like the sea, this is an expression, meaning our time is flexible).
+* Nem ezek a könyveitek? - (Are these not your books?)
+* A kutyáim szomorúak, mert nincs több ételjük. - (My dogs are sad because they have no more food.)

+It is ok to drop the accusative if the possessive is the direct object, **but** this can lead to ambiguity if there is not enough context.

+* A kutyám üldözi a macskám. - Either animal could be chasing the other.

 using the dative with possession